DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/book.md

 Sabine Niederer’s work responds to the changes that digital technology generally and diverse platforms for communicating among people in particular have introduced into our social world.
 Mass communication was a simple technicity.
 Contemporary communication is essentially networked.
 We create texts not just for particular addressees, but selectively rehash, redistribute, copy, and modify texts without being always cognizant what they do.
 The essence of online communication is no longer what is said but the networks we implicitly create, sustain, reawaken, or let go of.
 Networked content analysis begins to recognize the socio-technological infrastructure of our contemporary existence.
 It is a fascinating step into the future and well worth taking seriously and develop.

 ###References
-D. Stern. *The University of Iowa Tractatus Map.* (Iowa City: Iowa UP, 1996), http://tractatus.lib.uiowa.edu/.
+D. Stern.
+'The University of Iowa Tractatus Map'.
+Iowa UP, 1996, http://tractatus.lib.uiowa.edu/.

 L. Wittgenstein. *Tractatus Logico-Philosophicus* (New York: Harcourt, Brace & Co, 1922).